peterbrittain/asciimatics/doc/source/io.rst

     # Should have a telephone at the start...
     screen.print_at(u'☎ Call me!', 0, 0, COLOUR_GREEN, A_BOLD)

+If your system is configured to support unicode, this should be output correctly.
+However, not all systems will work straight out of the box.
+See :ref:`unicode-issues-ref` for more details on how to fix this.

 Refreshing the Screen
 ---------------------
 Just using the above methods to output to screen isn't quite enough.